The Eastern Church

 Maronite Catholic Church

-Rooted in the monastery of Saint Maron in Syria, the Maronite Church has its own saints, a living Syriac liturgical heritage, and an unbroken history of communion with Rome unlike any other Eastern church.
+Rooted in the monastery of Saint Maron in Syria, with its own saints, a living Syriac liturgical heritage, and an unbroken history of communion with Rome.

 Explore TraditionWest Syriac Rite · Eastern Catholic